espocrm/documentation/docs/user-guide/stream.md

 You can filter what to show in the Stream: *All*, *Posts* or *Updates*.
 Filters are availble in the dropdown in to top-right corner of the panel.

+## Global Stream

+*As of v8.2.*

+The Global Stream is available on a separate page where users can see all Stream notes, not only related to records they follow.
+Users can peform search: by specific fields or by a text filter.
+Notes that user don't have access to are not listed.

+* Access to the Global Stream is controlled by Roles.
+* A separate navbar tab is available.
+* Can be also reached from the Stream page.

 ## See also

 * [Activity Stream – Keep up with changes](https://www.espocrm.com/tips/activity-stream/)